grafana/agent/docs/configuration-reference.md

   [whitelist: <string> | default=".+"]

   # Regexp of volumes to blacklist.
 Volume name must both match whitelist and not match blacklist to be included.
-  # Maps to collector.logical_disk.volume-blaclist in windows_exporter
+  # Maps to collector.logical_disk.volume-blacklist in windows_exporter
   [blacklist: <string> | default=".+"]
 ```